artlu99/foxi-whistles/src/content/blog/launch.md

 ---
-title: 'Whistles released in the wild'
+title: 'A wild Whistle appears'
 pubDate: 2024-10-07T12:00:00Z
 description: "We're excited to introduce you to the Decentralized Whistles Protocol a..."
 author: 'artlu99'